Render Remotion videos on AWS Lambda. This is the fastest, most cost-efficient and most scalable way to render Remotion videos.

 - The final video gets uploaded to S3 and is available for download.

-- Lambda function: Requires a layer with Chromium and FFMPEG, currently hosted by Remotion.
+- Lambda function: Requires a layer with Chromium, currently hosted by Remotion.
 Only one Lambda function is required, but it can execute different actions.

 - S3 bucket: Stores the projects, the renders, and render metadata.